 Now, let's look at more of the nitty-gritty.
 MCP operates using a client-host-server model:

-The MCP host—typically, a chatbot, IDE, or other AI tool—is the central coordinator within the application: it manages each client instance and controls permissions and security policies.
+The MCP host—typically, a chatbot, IDE, or other AI tool—is the central coordinator within the application.
+This is ChatGPT, Claude, Cursor, or whatever other AI tool you're spending your time in.
 Depending on how things are set up, the host may decide to call for something over MCP based on your request or based on an automated process.

 The MCP client is initiated by the host and connects to a single server; it handles communications between the host and the server.

 The MCP server connects to a data source or tool, either local or remote, and exposes specific capabilities.
 For example, an MCP server connected to a file storage app can provide capabilities like "search for a file" and "read a file," while an MCP server connected to your team chat app can provide capabilities like "get my latest mentions" and "update my status."
-Anthropic maintains a list of available MCP servers, or if you're a developer, you can write your own.
+Most business apps have MCP servers at this point (or if you're a developer, you can write your own).

 MCP servers can provide data using three basic methods: